oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/content.md

 * Learn how to enable and disable Autonomous Data Guard
 * Learn how to switchover and failover from primary database to a standby database

+### Prerequisites

+* This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
+You may use your own cloud account, a cloud account that you obtained through a trial, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.
+* Make sure you have completed the previous lab in the Contents menu on the right, **Provision Autonomous Database**, before you proceed with this lab.

+**Note:**  Autonomous Data Guard is not available with Oracle's Always Free databases.
+**Note:**  Autonomous Data Guard is available only in Autonomous Database instances 19c and above.

 ## Basic Disaster Recovery Terminology
 **Primary or Source Database**: The main database that is actively being used to read from, and write to, by a user or application.